axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 * **Things are as they were / History repeats itself.** Things have always been the same: merchandising, "luxury-loving women", entrepreneurs, corruption, globalization, interdependence (as early as the Stone Age).
 Our current world runs on the same underpinnings as past worlds.
 	* <a name="^romans-two-chinas"></a>**Now as before, people use products without knowing how they are made or work.** "The Romans knew Chinese silk but not China" (Internet, infrastructure) ; Romans thought silk grew on trees (faulty [conceptual models]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^conceptual-models)), and hailing from two different countries (due to coming to Rome from two different routes — one overland and one overseas — though they actually both stemmed from China; brain's instinct to see patterns and make sense of things).
 		* **"Fog of war"**: Romans only knew part of the map.
 Only when you see all of the map, do you realize that everything is interconnected, on the other end. (× Good and Evil; Yin and Yang).
-		* **External tools are replacing ancestral know-how.** As civilizations evolve, people increasingly delegate activites they used to do themselves, thereby progresively losing the ability to perform these activities themselves, unaided.
+		* **External tools are replacing ancestral know-how.** As civilizations evolve, people increasingly delegate activites they used to do themselves, thereby progresively losing the ability to perform these activities themselves, unaided. (× [Shop Class as Soulcraft]({% link 0-book-review/_posts/2024-10-23-shop-class-as-soulcraft-summary.md %}))
 - **Different things get prized at different times.** Romans used to prize Chinese silk.
 * <a name="^once-precious-now-common"></a>**Things once precious are now common** (black pepper).
 Things precious today might become common tomorrow.
 	* Likewise, things common today might become precious tomorrow.
 Hence: cull and confer (value) ([discern and appreciate]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^discern-appreciate))